-There was no past or current evidence of bats roosting found at the site during the survey.
+There was no current evidence of bats roosting found at the site during the survey.
+There was evidence of historic use on an opportunistic basis with occasional old and degraded droppings found in the eaves cupboard.

 We consider that the building is unlikely to be used by significant numbers of bats for roosting.
-It is highly unlikely the building is are essential for species survival.
+It is highly unlikely the building is essential for species survival.
 Precautionary mitigation would be appropriate.